jperon/lyluatex/lyluatex.md

 the score has already been compiled earlier, so unnecessary recompilations are avoided.

-\lyIssue{Note:}
+\lyIssue{Note:} Despite its familiar appearance, this environment is very special, using a mechanism specific to \LuaLaTeX.
+One consequence is that you necessarily need a newline after `\begin{lilypond}`, and before `\end{lilypond}`; another is that you have to be careful when you want to wrap this environment in a custom one: see
-Despite its familiar appearance, this environment is very special, using a mechanism specific to LuaLaTeX.
-One consequence is that you necessarily need a newline after `\begin{lilypond}`, and before `\end{lilypond}`; another is that you have to be careful when you want to wrap this environment in a custom one: see the examples at the end of the manual.
+[Wrapping \lyluatex\ commands](#wrapping-commands) and the examples at the end of the manual.

 \lyCmd{lilypond}